TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/ms1/lab3.md

 We provide you with a template for this assignment in the `assignment3` branch.
 See the [Git documentation](/documentation/git.html#template) on how to check out this branch.

-#### Updating Spoofax

-A new version of Spoofax is required for this lab.
-See the [Spoofax documentation](/documentation/spoofax.html#updating) on how to update Spoofax.

 ### Anatomy of a Spoofax Project